 Originally from France, I have lived in five countries and currently call Guatemala my home.
 Sharing and discovering cultures from all around the world has been fascinating, especially when it comes to saving and spending habits.

 How bad are Americans at saving?

-Fox Business puts the average savings rate in France at 16 percent – almost three times the U.S. average of 5.8 percent.
+The average savings rate in France at 16 percent according to Fox Business – almost three times the U.S. average of 5.8 percent.
 The French are very debt-averse.
 Most of us still have ties with the generations who lived through post-WWII food stamps and privations.

 From a young age, we are taught to save for a rainy day.
 What we call a carte de crédit, or a credit card, is actually a debit card that will dig through your current account’s overdraft if you are low on funds.
 We almost never take on debt for education or to buy a car.

 The only valid reason to borrow in my family is to buy a house.
 Even for business school, I found a company to sponsor my tuition, and only a few of my fellow students had a loan.

 In Spain – where I lived, as well – young people tend to live with their parents longer, until they can leave the nest with a deposit for their mortgage.